TechnicPack/solder/README.md

 upgrade steps.
 Do not use this in production.

 ### Prerequisites
-To run this project, you must have PHP 7, composer and npm installed.
+To run this project, you must have PHP 7.1.3 or newer, composer and npm installed.
 You will also probably want to have a web server running to serve the site (although this isn't strictly required for testing).

 ### Setup